Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - Antioxidant effect

-- Numerous enzymes are vitamin C dependent
+- Numerous enzymes are vitamin C-dependent.

-- immune effect (improvement of immune competence)
+- Immune effect (improvement of immune competence)

 - Histamine, bacteria, thromboxane ↓

-- Reduction of folic acid to dihydrofolic acid (and to tetrahydrofolic acid)
+- Reduction of Folic acid to dihydrofolic acid (and to tetrahydrofolic acid)

-- Cofactor in biosynthesis of
+- Cofactor in the biosynthesis of

-- prolyl-4-hydroxylase
+- Prolyl-4-hydroxylase

-- lysyl-5-hydroxylase
+- Lysyl-5-hydroxylase

-- carnitine (from lysine)
+- Carnitine (from lysine)

 - Trimethyllysine α-ketoglutarate dioxygenase

-- γ-butyrobetaine-α-ketoglutarate dioxygenase
+- γ-Butyrobetaine-α-ketoglutarate dioxygenase

-- serotonin and catecholamines (e.g. dopamine)
+- Serotonin and catecholamines (z.B(Dopamine)

 - Tryptophan hydroxylase (hydroxylated tryptophan -> 5 HTP)

-- Glucocorticoids and corticosterones --> 11,18,21-hydroxylase
+- Glucocorticoids and corticosterones --> 11,18,21-Hydroxylase

-- activation of peptide hormones
+- Activation of peptide hormones

 - by α-amidation at the C-end

-- peptidylglycine α-amidation monooxygenase
+- Peptidylglycine α-amidation monooxygenase

-- Complex formation (chelation as ligand for metal ions) à Vitamin C is a ligand for metal ions:
+- Complex formation (chelation as a ligand for metal ions) à Vitamin C is a ligand for metal ions:

 - Vitamin C complexes Fe (formation of Fe2+ chelates)